-- [Winston, Chaffin, Herrmann1987] and [Odell 1998] identify core properties:
+- See [Winston, Chaffin, Herrmann1987] and [Odell 1998]

 - functional:

 - Does the part bear a functional or structural relationship to the whole?
+Are they in specific temporal/special position to support this functionality?

 - e.g., engine-car, wheel-bicycle

+- Odell calls this "configurational"

-- homeomerous:
+- homeomerous (homeomeric):

 - Is the part the same kind of thing as the whole?

 - e.g., the North-West of England, a slice of bread

-- invariant:
+- invariant (separable)

-- Can the part be separated from the whole?
+- Can the part be separated from the whole (without destroying it)?

 - e.g., a hair of me, the bell of my bicycle

-- ...next, we discuss natural combinations of these that give rise to interesting part-whole relations

-- ...and don't confuse P-W-Rs with is-a/SubClassOf:

-- engine is part of car, but not 'is-a'!
+- often difficult since it involves identity

+- e.g. if you remove my arm, I am still me?